Krukov/cashews/Readme.md

 ### Disable Cache

-Cache can be disabled not only on setup, but also in runtime.
+Cache can be disabled not only at setup, but also in runtime.
 Cashews allow you to disable/enable any call of cache or specific commands:

 ```python
 from cashews import cache, Command